luiswirth/bsc-thesis/src/introduction.typ

 The structure of this thesis is as follows:

-We first learn about the building blocks of our mesh, which are simplicies and look at some algebraic topology.
+We first learn about the building blocks of our mesh, which are simplicies and look at some algebraic topology @hatcher:algtop.

-We first start with some topology and differential geometry and develope a mesh data structure.
+We first start with some topology and differential geometry @frankel:diffgeo and develope a mesh data structure.
-The topology of the mesh is represented as a simplicial complex and the geometry is given coordinate-free in the form of a Riemannian metric, in our case the Regge metric, which solely relies on the edge lengths of the mesh.
+The topology of the mesh is represented as a simplicial complex @hatcher:algtop and the geometry is given coordinate-free in the form of a Riemannian metric @frankel:diffgeo, in our case the Regge metric @regge, which solely relies on the edge lengths of the mesh.

-Then we take a look at exterior algebra and exterior calculus.
+Then we take a look at exterior algebra and exterior calculus @frankel:diffgeo.
 Exterior algebra is to exterior calculus, what vector algebra is to vector calculus.
 In this section we will learn about differential forms, which are the values our PDEs will take.
-We will learn about the most important properties of them and also learn about their discrete counterparts called cochains.
+We will learn about the most important properties of them and also learn about their discrete counterparts called cochains @crane:ddg.

-Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library, which is the computation of the Galerkin matrices for various weak differential operators.
+Once we've explored al of these various theories relevant to the implementation, we will finally talk about the implementation of the heart of our FEEC library, which is the computation of the Galerkin matrices for various weak differential operators @douglas:feec-article.
 We will both be solving the Hodge-Laplace EVP and the Hodge-Laplace source problem.
-For this we will look at the Whitney basis functions and the Whitney FE space.
+For this we will look at the Whitney basis functions @whitney:geointegration, @douglas:feec-article and the Whitney FE space.

 Lastly we will test our library and generate various results by solving model problems, visualizing them and looking at error convergences and other metrics.
-To this end we will use the method of manufactured solutions to verify the correctness of our FE solutions.
+To this end we will use the method of manufactured solutions to verify the correctness of our FE solutions @hiptmair:numpde.

 #pagebreak()